Position Title

 Research Interest(s):

-- Ancient Science, Medicine, Philosophy, and Technology; Pharmacology; Intercultural Connections between Mediterranean, Assyro-Babylonia, and India
+- Ancient Science, Medicine, Technology, and Philosophy; Optics; Pharmacology; Intercultural Connections between Mediterranean, Assyro-Babylonia, the Black Sea, Egypt, and India

 Profile:

-I have been at UC Davis since 2014.
-I hold a BA Honours from the University of King’s College, Halifax, Nova Scotia (Classics, Contemporary Studies), an MA from Dalhousie University (Classics) and a PhD from Columbia University.
-My research focuses on science, technology and medicine in Greco-Roman antiquity, and I have taught courses on these subjects, as well as history of time in antiquity, Plato’s Timaeus, ancient magico-medical fads, and the Hellenistic kingdoms.
+My research focuses on science, technology and medicine in Greco-Roman antiquity, and I have taught courses on these subjects, as well as history of time in antiquity, Greek tragedy, Plato, Aristotle, ancient magico-medical fads, enslavement and technology, Greco-Indian interactions, and the Hellenistic kingdoms.

-My first book, Tools and the Organism: Technology and the Body in Greek and Roman Medicine (currently in press at the University of Chicago Press) tracks when ancient medical and biological theorists first argued that the body was constructed of function serving parts called organs (tools/organa in ancient Greek).
+My first book, Tools and the Organism: Technology and the Body in Greek and Roman Medicine (Winner of the 2024 Charles J. Goodwin Award of Merit) tracks when ancient medical and biological theorists first argued that the body was constructed of function serving parts called organs (tools/organa in ancient Greek).
 It then demonstrates what this idea had to do with actual material technologies available in the fifth and fourth centuries BCE, including the clepsydra, the catapult, and irrigation pipes.
 Moreover, it illustrates how, as new tools were invented, theories of the body changed with them.
 Technologies were crucial to ancient theories of corporeality on a structural, analogical, and practical level.

 Selected Publications: